charlesoblack/ds-portfolio/markov-dracula.md

-# Markov Model for Dracula
+# Markov Model for *Dracula*

 ## Summary

-I created a Markov model for the sentences in the first few chapters of Dracula, by Bram Stoker.
+I created a Markov model for the sentences in the first few chapters of *Dracula*, by Bram Stoker.
 It generates sample sentences that have the same vocabulary as the novel.
 The entire codebase can be found [here](https://github.com/charlesoblack/markov-sample).

 ## Approach